 I could not believe a gem like Moreton Island was so close to my new home.

 Not only beautiful, but Moreton Island is also very fun with all the unusual activities available on the island.
 Don’t hesitate to extend your stay if you have the full weekend available!

 Explore Tangalooma Wrecks

 Snorkelling the Wrecks is one of my favourite things to do on Mulgumpin (Moreton Island).
 Many fish are living on the wrecks, including some big ones, and we even spotted a turtle once.
 If you are lucky, you will meet dolphins during your swim.

 It’s also possible to do scuba diving at Tangalooma Wrecks (click here to read about my experience).

 Explore Mulgumpin (Moreton Island) with a 4WD

 Mulgumpin (Moreton Island) is a sand island only accessible by foot or by 4WD.
 Driving on the beach is relatively easy, but inland was a bit more challenging – and more fun.
 Here’s a good itinerary for a 4WD and camping weekend on Mulgumpin (Moreton Island).

 Enjoy the activities offered by Tangalooma Resort

-If you are looking for things to do on Moreton Island, you cannot ignore from Tangalooma Resort.
+If you are looking for things to do on Moreton Island, you cannot ignore Tangalooma Resort.
 The resort offers various activities that could keep you busy for a week: there are over 40 free activities listed!
 You can also book tours or hire equipment for even more fun: kayaks, catamarans, quads, paddleboards, helicopter flight…